-You operate in excepted Intrastate commerce when you drive a CMV only in intrastate commerce activities for which your State of licensure has determined do not require you to meet the State's medical certification requirements. (contact your SDLA about their requirements).
+You operate in excepted Intrastate commerce when you drive a CMV only in intrastate commerce activities for which the Ohio Bureau of Motor Vehicles has determined do not require you to meet the state's medical certification requirements.
+Contact the Ohio Bureau of Motor Vehicles for Ohio's requirements.

-You operate in non-excepted intrastate commerce when you drive a CMV only in intrastate commerce and are required to meet your State of licensure's medical certification requirements (contact your SDLA about their requirements).
+You operate in non-excepted intrastate commerce when you drive a CMV only in intrastate commerce and are required to meet the Ohio's medical certification requirements (contact the Ohio Bureau of Motor Vehicles for Ohio's requirements).